 While only one cataract locates in Egypt the other five cataracts locate in Sudan.
 Today, cataract number five doesn’t exist anymore.
-It had flooded by the Meroe dam.
+It had been flooded by the Meroe dam.
 Al Sabalouga is actually the name of the village nearby the gorge.

 All the way from Khartoum was desert but then a green stripe along the river Nile.
 Palm trees, banana trees and other agriculture suddenly appear out of the desert.